VHRanger/Automation-FAQ/automation.md

 Horses have only ever served very few economic tasks: transporting heavy loads, transporting humans faster than foot travel, and recreational uses.
 With the invention of the combustion engine, two of those three tasks are automated, and horses became almost exclusively a recreational object.
 This means horses populations decreased over time, because they were no longer needed for labor (the human equivalent to the horse depopulation would be mass, long term unemployment).

+> I read this paragraph especially quickly I like the parallel.
+And I feel more important than a horse wtf.

-Humans can do lots of tasks ([O*NET][6] lists around 20,000).
+Humans can do lots of tasks ([O\*NET][6] lists around 20,000).
 Even though most jobs contain some tasks that can be automated, [most tasks themselves are not suitable for automation][15], whether it's with machine learning or any other method.

+> Ca me semble être un paragraphe important, genre la pierre de voute du l'argument.
+Si je devais aller lire un papier ce serait celui-là (tu m'as même peut-être converti on va voir)

 It's also important to realize that automating a task means broader economic changes.
 It can change what jobs exist, by redefining which tasks are worth bundling together.
 It will also create entirely new tasks (eg. managing the new automated processes).

 <img src="https://www.singlelunch.com/wp-content/uploads/2019/10/automation-before-after-1024x653.png" alt="" width="660" height="421" class="alignnone size-large wp-image-897" />

+> là je suis pas convaincu de grand chose, je me dit que la situation où les 2 taches qui s'automatise sont la 1 et la 3 (supprimant Job 1) pourrait tout autant arriver.
+Mais je suis d'accord avec la nouvelle tache

 Automating a task does not mean there is "one fewer" task to be done in the economy.
 This line of thinking is called the [lump of labor fallacy][16].
 Any argument whose logic assumes there's a finite amount of work in the economy is fallacious and wrong.

+> Ici je me dis que ça va peut-être créer de nouveaux job mais qu'on va en perdre d'autre quand même.
+Et j'ai l'impression d'en être 'persuadé'
+> C'est déjà mieux que de se dire que ça va juste détruire des jobs tho
+> Impression que beaucoup de jobs vont être détruit quand même, que ça va rendre les humains qui en ont un capable d'en faire plus (Hum mais c'est là que le lump of labor fallacy devient intéressant ok j'écoute)

 The industrial revolution itself shows why the lump of labor fallacy is wrong.

+> Ok je suis particulièrement investi et trouve le sujet intéressant là!
+Impression d'apprendre des trucs cools.
+J'aime bien le parallèle avec un évènement passé, ça rend le problème compréhensible et prédictible d'une certaine façon (mon introspection me dit danger tho, je vais faire particulièrement attention à ce parallèle maintenant).

 Before the invention of the steam engine, more than [95% of humans were employed on farms][17], whereas today this number is around 2%.
 The remaining 93% of the population didn't disappear or go out of a job.
 Instead, automating farm work freed up the labor force to be put to more productive use over time.
 Some young laborers went to school instead of working on the family farm, while others started working in factories.
 Over time, the labor force reallocated away from agriculture.

+> Bon maintenant j'ai hâte que les jobs soient automatisés par curiosité de voir ce qui va se passer, j'espère tu vas me dire.

 **Sidenote:** The keen reader at this point will ask: *"if there's an infinite amount of work to be done in the economy, how is there any unemployment at all?"* The answer is that it takes some time to find a job.
 If everyone who wants work either has a job or is looking for work, the economy is said to be at the [natural rate of unemployment][18].
 Unemployment rates above that number are consided to be a sign the country's economy is in a depression or unhealthy in some other manner.

+> Je suis pas un keen reader mais je suis content de savoir ça!

+> Je pense tu as fait ton point, genre on s'adapte et si une partie des jobs s'en vont, ça fait qu'ouvrir d'autre porte.
+J'imagine que la prochaine serait plus humaine, les gens vont peut-être aller vers l'aide aux personnes comme c'est plus difficile à automatiser.

 ### 3) Automation can help or hurt depending on who you are